wrhallou/recruitement-bioinfo/Part 1 – Bioinformatics Mini-Pipeline (Variant Calling)/README.md

 # Mini-Pipeline structure
 - The pipeline perfomrs QC anlaysis and trimming; then alignment on hg38 human genome reference; then extracts information about alignment like coverage, percentage of alignement; and finally marking duplcates is performed.
-- The pipeline should be compatible with most linux command lines shells.
+- The pipeline should be compatible with most linux commandline shells.
 - To run the pipeline (use full paths ) : nextflow run nextflow-pipeline/workflows/variant-analysis_workflow -c nextflow-pipeline/conf/base.conf -profile singularity --rawreads [path/to/rawreads/*_R{1,2}.fastq.gz] --outdir [path/to/put/dir] --hg38Ref [path/to/bowtie2/reference]

 # Summarry of results
 A summary of results is provided with multiQC tool.
-File in the main directory of part1.
+Look at file multiqc_report.html in the main directory of part1.

 #Description of continuig variant call analysis
 For germline calling, I’d use GATK HaplotypeCaller.
 If these samples were tumor/normal pairs, I’d instead use GATK Mutect2 with panel-of-normals and additional somatic filtering steps.